Apr 1st, 2016

 To help with intarsia crochet worked in rows, here are a few helpful tips:

 If using a chart and working in rows, always work from the bottom right corner.
-Read first (and odd numbered rows) from right to left.
+Read first (and odd-numbered rows) from right to left.
 This is the right side of your work.
-Read second (and even numbered rows) from left to right.
+Read second (and even-numbered rows) from left to right.
 This is the wrong side of your work.

 Use short lengths of yarn at a time, rather than yarn from the ball, because if you have 4 or 5 different colours on the go at the same time, these will very easily become tangled up.
-Use approximately 2-3m lengths for smaller areas, or 4-5m for larger areas.
+Use approximately 2-3m lengths for smaller areas or 4-5m for larger areas.
 The great thing with crochet is that you can join a new length of yarn easily at any time.
 The shorter lengths are easier to work with and can be wound onto a yarn bobbin if preferred.

 When the chart changes colour, you will change yarn.
-However, you will always change colour during the last yrh of preceeding stitch.
+However, you will always change colour during the last yrh of preceding stitch.
 In other words, if the chart shows 8 sts in Colour 1 followed by 10 sts in Colour 2 and then 8 sts in Colour 1, this mean that you will change to Colour 2 during the 8th st of Colour 1, then change to Colour 1 during the 10th stitch of Colour 2.